 Use text

 Text is a powerful tool for creating a hook because it enables you to let the viewer know the topic of the video right away.
 It’s also a good idea to use text anytime you create a reel, since such a large percentage of viewers mute their social media while browsing.
-(Pro tip: Reels will keep looping while users are reading the caption, so longer, more informative captions will have a better chance of getting good views!)

 Repurpose long-form videos and livestreams

-Remember that reels and stories are intended to be “snackable” content — bits and pieces that your audience can consume during short snatches of scrolling time.
-So, make sure that you’re creating story and reel content with this in mind.
+Remember that Reels and stories are intended to be “snackable” content — bits and pieces that your audience can consume during short snatches of scrolling time.
+So, make sure that you’re creating story and Reel content with this in mind.

 The easiest way to create snackable content is by producing larger content pieces first.
-Then, you can slice, dice, and stitch them together to create reels and stories.
+Then, you can slice, dice, and stitch them together to create Reels and stories.
 Here are some ideas for repurposed content:

 • Highlights: Pick out key takeaways from your worship service or virtual experience to highlight on your reel or story.
 Add some text to give context and hook the viewer.